buggybeginner/buggybeginner/README.md

 - **VLC Clone**: A beginner-friendly project to mimic basic VLC player functionalities using web technologies.
 - **Weather App**: A simple web application that fetches and displays real-time weather data for any location.

-- **K-Drama Edits**: A collection of Instagram reels featuring scenes and themes from K-dramas and BL dramas.

 ## Contact